sjholton/Kulkarni-Group-Handbook/Tips and Tricks .md

 jupyter notebook --no-browser --port=8888
-2. Listen to the remote port using ssh ssh -N -f -L localhost:8888:localhost:8888 $USER@hpc1.engr.ucdavis.edu
+2. Listen to the remote port using ssh ssh -N -f -L localhost:8888:localhost:8888 $USER@hpc1.engr.ucdavis.edu If you get an error saying that port 8888 is busy, use the following command to find and kill the process lsof -ti:8888 | xargs kill -9

 3. Run the jupyter notebook using the local browser by copy pasting the token
 </pre></code>